 Audubon campers remain on campus all day.

-Children who are 5 years of age or older and attend Cathedral, Radnor, or East Falls Campus are transported to our Audubon campus in a Les Petits Cherubs seat belted bus or van at no additional cost.
+Children who are 5 years of age or older and attend Cathedral or Radnor Campus are transported to our Audubon campus in a Les Petits Cherubs seat belted bus or van at no additional cost.

 All Les Petits Cherubs vehicles are equipped with safety belts.